07 March, 2019

 It is owned by five families and their mission is to maintain their Mayan customs, of Eric, for women, the most important is weaving and embroidery of traditional garments.

+I struck up a halting conversation with the clan matriarch, and she then insisted on putting different blouses, called huipil, on me.
 This particular huipil was made by her, taking six months to complete, from weaving the fabric to embroidering the embellishments.
 The doves indicate that it is for a wedding.
 It is open at the sides, and is worn by overlapping then and the huipil and wrap skirt are held in place with a belt (also hand woven).

 The women of this pueblo specialize in creating weaves that are double sided, which they said is unique.
 The design is the same on both sides and there are no visible thread ends.